 Figure 3.
 DocBook V5.0 association must precede associations for DocBook V4.x

-Now you can close the preference box by clicking on the OK button.
-From this time oXygen will assist you with writing DocBook V5.0 content and you will be able to validate your documents against both RELAX NG and Schematron schemas.
+Now you can close the preference box by clicking on the OK button. oXygen will assist you with writing DocBook V5.0 content, and you will be able to validate your documents against both RELAX NG and Schematron schemas.